chamilo/chash/README.md

     composer install

 Note: If you don't have Composer installed, check http://getcomposer.org/download/
-Note: To use Chash with PHP 7.0 or lower, please use branch 1.0: `git clone -b 1.0 https://github.com/chamilo/chash.git`
+Note: To use Chash with PHP 7.4 and Chamilo 1.11, please use branch 0.1: `git clone -b 0.1 https://github.com/chamilo/chash.git`

 Usage
 ====================